vippsas/vipps-solutions/azure-b2c/CustomPolicyLogin.md

 Additional [scopes provided by Vipps](https://developer.vippsmobilepay.com/docs/APIs/login-api/api-guide/core-concepts/#scopes) can be added, by adding them to *TrustFrameworkExtensions.xml* and *SignUpOrSignin.xml*.

+## Vipps environment

+You must change the comments `<!-- Vipps environment -->` in *TrustFrameworkExtensions.xml* to the Vipps environment you are using.
+This could be either api.vipps.no (Prod) or apitest.vipps.no (Test).

 ## Upload the policy

 1. Select the *Identity Experience Framework* menu in your B2C tenant in the Azure portal.
 2. Select *Upload custom policy*.
 3. In this order, upload the policy files:

-   a.
-TrustFrameworkBase.xml
+   a. *TrustFrameworkBase.xml*

-   b.
-TrustFrameworkLocalization.xml
+   b. *TrustFrameworkLocalization.xml*

-   c.
-TrustFrameworkExtensions.xml
+   c. *TrustFrameworkExtensions.xml*

-   d.
-SignUpOrSignin.xml
+   d. *SignUpOrSignin.xml*

 To test the policy select *B2C_1A_signup_signin*, select the web application you wish to test, specify a Reply URL (for example <https://jwt.ms>), and click *Run Now*.
+The Reply URL will be the page the user is sent to after a successful login.

 ## Sequence Diagram of the flow implementation